CRA Gift Tax Rules for Employers

 CRA Tax Rules for Employee Gifts

 The general rule is that all gifts given to employees are considered to be taxable benefits by the CRA except for the following exemptions:

 - Employees may receive up to $500 in fair market value of noncash gifts in a year.

 - Employees may receive noncash gifts in recognition of long service valued at less than $500 once every five years.

 - Employer-provided parties or social events where the cost is $100 per person or less.

 - Meals or other hospitality services at work-related functions, such as meetings, training sessions, etc.

 - Valueless items such as coffee/tea, snacks, mugs, t-shirts, hats, etc.

-Anything above the $500 amount in either case is considered to be a taxable benefit, for which the employer may have to make source deductions (for a complete list of taxable benefits and source deductions see the CRA's Benefits and allowances chart).
+Anything more than the $500 limit amount is considered to be a taxable benefit, and the employer may have to make source deductions.

 - Gift cards/certificates.